 Here's a list of liens you might be able to remove from your property:

-Keep in mind that you can’t avoid statutory liens, such as a tax lien, or voluntary liens, such as a mortgage, on your home or your car in Chapter 7 bankruptcy.
-Find out more in Can Bankruptcy Remove a Statutory Lien?
+Keep in mind that you can't avoid statutory liens, such as a tax lien (more below), or voluntary liens, such as a mortgage, on your home or your car in Chapter 7 bankruptcy.

 Chapter 7 has another way to reduce the amount owed to a lender—redeeming the loan.
 If you owe more than the value of the collateral, you might be able to reduce the amount owed to the property value.
 Here are some, but not all, of the conditions: